artisanofcode-archive/python-twelvefactor/docs/schema.rst

 Shorthand
 ---------

-When only a type is required you can specify a callable instead of a dictionary defining the config value.
+When only a type is required you can specify just the type instead of a dictionary defining the config value.

 The following two examples are identical